$89.00 incl GST & delivery

 3. Listen to different light sources

 Most electronic screens and monitors are refreshed at a high rate.
 Investigate the invisible frequency by walking around the school / house and pointing the modulator solar panel at different types of screens, eg. a computer monitor, cell phone screen, TV screen.
-You will hear a wide range of frequencies.
 Also try the remote controls of the TV and any novelty light-up source, such as the bulb shaped LED light included in the kit.

 4. Make a photophone: Place your voice on a light beam

 When you talk into the tube, the sound pressure waves travel down the tube causing the elastic film to vibrate.
 The light hitting the mirror would normally reflect off at one angle but now because of the vibrations, the light is scattered at various angles.
 This will vary the light intensity reaching the solar panel, so the voice vibrations are converted to variable electrical signals!

 5. Show that an increase in sound volume causes an increase in kinetic energy

 Most students are familiar with the vibrations produced by the open cone of a speaker.
 For this demo you will need to position the modulator receiver so the speaker faces up.

 Add a number of the small beads supplied, to the speaker cone and cover with the acrylic bottle.
 Turn the system on, play a song at low volume and gradually increase the volume.
 Note how the beads’ random movement increase with an increase in sound energy.